Tampa Bay is featuring arguably both the best and worst goalies in the NHL

 Jonas Johansson's start to the season can't get much worse

-Sure, it's still a small sample size - and let's all hope it stays that way because, frankly, I'm tired of watching him between the pipes.
+Sure, it's still a small sample size - and if he keeps up the poor play it will stay that way.
 Johansson has played in four games and started three, so for those of you who are more rational than myself, keep that in mind.
 His first real action came against the Toronto Maple Leafs in a game where Vasilevskiy struggled, giving up four goals.
 Jon Cooper made the goalie switch midway through the second, and shockingly, JoJo showed promise, finishing with a .933 save percentage and allowing just one goal.

 The following night came JoJo's first start of the season against the New Jersey Devils.
 This is where things took a turn for the worse.
 Johansson posted a .857 save percentage, allowed five goals, and somehow the Bolts still managed to pull out the win.
 Unfortunately, that would be the last time his offense would bail him out.
 On November 3rd, the Lightning traveled to Winnipeg to face the first place Jets.
 His save percentage took yet another hit, this time ending the night with an .844 save percentage after another five-goal outing.